We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 The construction industry will continue to shape cities and suburbs for decades to come.
 The biggest change we can make for the future is to use renewable construction materials.

-People will always need new homes and buildings, but they also want to reduce their impact on the world around them.
-Switching to these renewable materials is the first step toward making the entire construction industry more sustainable.
+People will always need new homes and buildings.
+But they also want to reduce their impact on the world around them.
+Switching to these renewable materials can help make the entire construction industry more sustainable.